DVLXLWZ/DVLXLWZ.github.io/index.md

 > + **(2020.12 – 2021.11) Undergraduate Research about Basic Algebraic Geometry:** (advisor: Yin Hongbo) We learned some basic scheme theory and cohomology and some basic complex geommetry.
 [Summary](/AGRESKC.pdf).

 ## Some Seminars in Shandong University (Undergraduate)
-> + **(2021 Autumn) Seminar of Symplectic Geometry** We discuss the second chapters of D. Macduff and D. Salamon's Introduction to Symplectic Topology and the Chapter 1-7 in Ana Cannas da Silva's [book](https://people.math.ethz.ch/~acannas/Papers/lsg.pdf).
+> + **(2022 Spring) Seminar of Symplectic Geometry** We discuss the second chapters of D. Macduff and D. Salamon's Introduction to Symplectic Topology and the Chapter 1-7 in Ana Cannas da Silva's [book](https://people.math.ethz.ch/~acannas/Papers/lsg.pdf).
 One of my lecture: [Moser's trick](/2022Symp1.pdf).

 > + **(2021 Autumn) Seminar of Algebraic Topology** We discuss the first two chapters of R. Nott and L. W. Tu's Differential Froms in Algebraic Topology.
 I discussed the section 5 and the half of section 11.
 Here is my lectures:
 >> My Lectures: (1) [Section 5](/2021ATSe1.pdf);